Corionis/ELS/artifacts/document/how-to-readme.md

-# VolMunger: How To Read Me
+# ELS: How To Read Me

-VolMunger uses a publish/subscribe conceptual model.
-VolMunger compares one or more libraries from a media publisher with those on a media subscriber.
-VolMunger can then synchronize the subscriber with the publisher.
+ELS uses a publish/subscribe conceptual model.
+ELS compares one or more libraries from a media publisher with those on a media subscriber.
+ELS can then synchronize the subscriber with the publisher.

-VolMunger has many options and ways of combining those options to perform a wide variety of operations.
+ELS has many options and ways of combining those options to perform a wide variety of operations.

 ## Basic Command